-Adaptation of Giuliani’s Exercise Op.
-48, No. 4: This exercise was originally written with legato slur markings.
-Below it has been rewritten without the slurs to function as a scale etude with alternating i, m fingering.
-Check the original or online facsimile for the slurs if you prefer extra study.Play with alternating i, m the entire time.
+This is an adaptation of Giuliani’s Exercise Op.
+48, No. 4.
+This exercise was originally written with legato slur markings.
+It’s been rewritten here without the slurs to function as a scale etude with alternating i-m fingering (you could also use m-a).
+Check the original or online facsimile for the slurs if you prefer extra study.Play with alternating i-m fingers the entire time.
 Don’t use other fingerings even if they appear easier.
-Remember, you’re using this as an exercise rather than a concert piece.
-Therefore, overcome the struggle of the awkward string-crossings and never-ever repeat a finger.
+Remember, you’re using this as an exercise rather than a concert piece, therefore, overcome the struggle of awkward string-crossings and never-ever repeat a finger.
 Do not add slurs.
-Aim for a very legato sound with only i, m.
+Aim for a perfect legato sound.
 Don’t make excuses or let yourself get away with anything non-legato.
 If a spot is giving you trouble in your legato you need to fix it and connect the notes.
 When I say legato I mean LEGATO!
 Think of the human voice or a flute as a model.

 Check out more free video lessons at the lesson archive.

 You are a very good teacher with your approach.
 I applaud you.
 Keep up the good work.